-Governor Nathan Deal has announced that Georgia’s net tax collections for the month of November totaled $1.39 billion for an increase of nearly $49 million, or 3.6 percent, compared to the month-ended November 2012.
-Year-to-date, net tax revenue collections totaled $7.34 billion.
-That marks an increase of $378 million, or 5.4 percent, compared to the same point last year.
+Governor Nathan Deal has announced that Georgia’s net tax collections for the month of February came in at almost $42 million, or 5.3 percent, compared to the month-ended February 2013.
+Year-to-date, net tax collections totaled $11.74 billion, marking an increase of nearly $560.5 million, or 5 percent, compared to the same time last year.

 The Calhoun High School boys’ basketball team hopes to nab their first-ever state title today as they face Greater Atlanta Christian in the Class AA State Championship Game.
 The Yellow Jackets will face a formidable opponent in that GAC is undefeated on the season with a 31-0 record.
 Calhoun currently has a 26-2 record.
 Today’s tip off is set for 4:45 pm at the Macon Coliseum.

 Tickets for the Atlanta Braves exhibition game and single game tickets for the Rome Braves’ 2014 season are set to go on sale this Saturday at 9 am.
 The annual Redneck Rummage sale is also scheduled to take place from 7 am until 2 pm, according to a Rome Braves media release.

 US Congressman Phil Gingrey has been hitting the pavement in support of his campaign for US Senate.
 He is running for the post currently held by Saxby Chambliss, who is not seeking re-election this year.
 Gingrey is among seven candidates vying for the Republican party’s nomination in the May 20th primary election.
 The winner of that race will advance to the general election in November.

 Governor Nathan Deal has announced that President Barack Obama has approved his request for a major disaster declaration for 39 counties that sustained damage during the February 10-14 winter storm, allowing for the federal government to reimburse 75 percent of eligible expenditures and damage costs.